websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/synonym-sets.md

 1. Now go to System Settings &rarr; Search &rarr; Synonyms.

-1. Add the filter name (e.g., `custom-synonym-filter-fr`) to the Filter Names setting and save the configuration.
+1. Add the custom filter name (e.g., `custom-synonym-filter-fr`) you created to the _Filter Names_ setting and save the configuration.

 1. Perform a full re-index: in Control Panel &rarr; Search &rarr; Index Actions, click _Reindex all search indexes._

-   [SHOULD WE ADD AN API CALL TO FETCH THE INDEX SETTINGS, AND THE MAPPINGS, TO SEE THAT THEY'RE "PERSISTED"?]
+   To verify that the custom mapping has been applied successfully, go to the Field Mappings tab, choose your index (for example `liferay-20101`) and look for `template_fr` in the right panel.
+   To verify that the additional index settings including your custom analyzer has also been added, make the following API call to Elasticsearch: `http://<host>:<port>/liferay-20101/_settings` and look for your analyzer name in the response.

 To verify the new filter is working,

 1. Go to the Synonyms application: from the Global menu's Applications tab, click _Synonyms_ (under Search Tuning).

-1. Create a new Synonym Set: `SP1, FP2`.
+1. Create a new Synonym Set: `maison, logement`.

 1. Create a Web Content Article with English and French translations.
-Add _SP1_ to the French title.
+Add _maison_ to the French title.

 1. Create another Web Content Article with English and French translations.
-Add _FP2_ to the French title.
+Add _logement_ to the French title.

-1. Switch to the French locale and search for _FP2_.
+1. Switch to the French locale and search for _maison_.
 Both articles are returned.